Altronxs/Altronxs/README.md

 ---

-## 🧠 What Drives Me

-- I’m not just a coder — I’m a **systems thinker**.
-I love breaking down complex problems into modular, solvable parts.
-- I’m deeply curious about **CPU/GPU architecture**, **operating systems**, and **cybersecurity frameworks**, and I enjoy translating that knowledge into real-world applications.
-- Whether it’s **benchmarking performance**, **troubleshooting React Native navigation**, or **designing academic capstones**, I approach each task with methodical precision and a hunger to improve.

----

 ## 🎨 Beyond the Code

 - I’m also a **visual storyteller**.
 I believe clarity in design reflects clarity in thought, and I bring that philosophy into every project I touch.